Gunaratne Wanasinghe: Political career

 During his Diploma in Technical College in 1970, he joined the JVP full time.
 During the 1971 JVP insurrection, Gunaratne worked as the organizer of the Puttalam District.
 Before the insurrection, he conducted JVP classes in the jungles on the banks of the Deduru Oya.
 On April 5, 1971, a group of about 25 people, including Senaratne Silva, Wanasinghe led an attack to the Chilaw police.
-Then he was arrest for organizing riots and released in mid 1970s.
+Then he was arrest for organizing riots and released in the mid 1970s.
 Then he became the principal of a small school and temporarily quit from politics.

 However, in 1979, he entered active politics again.
 He also served as the head of the JVP's propaganda wing for a long time.
 During the 1987–1989 JVP insurrection, Gunaratne was in charge of coordinating the JVP headquarters.
 Meanwhile, on 4 June 1981, he contested the Development Council elections as the JVP organizer for Mirigama and elected as a member of the Gampaha District JVP Development Council.
 In 1984, he joined the JVP Politburo earlier consisted with seven members where Wijeweera named as 'Magnificent Seven': Rohana Wijeweera, Upatissa Gamanayake, Sumith Athukorala, Piyadasa Ranasinghe, Gunaratne Wanasinghe, Somawansa Amarasinghe and Nandathilaka Galappaththi.
 The politburo later increased uptp 12 more members in late 1984.
 At the same time, he served as the Secretary of the Education Committee.
 Due to this post, he frequently visited Shakthi Press, JVP headquarters at 14 Cyril C. Perera Mawatha, and the office at No. 73, Sri Dharmarama Road, Dematagoda.

 While printing the book in a small printing press kept secretly in a house in Hokandara, in late March 1985, the police seized the printed pages of the book and some parts of the manuscript in the printing press alleging that the place also helped for LTTE printing as well.
 During the raid, Gunaratne was arrested but soon released.
 However, in September 1985, he published the 315-page book titled Wijeweerage Eelam Aragalayata Visaduma Kumakda.
 He is also the editor of JVP official Sinhala tabloid, Niyamuwa.

 In his last years, Gunaratne was the treasurer of JVP and lived in Kottawa with several illnesses as he could not participate for the politburo meetings.
 Then, he was arrested on November 5, 1989, in Dematagoda after the information received by a spy.
 Then he was held at a detention center at the University of Kelaniya.
-He was later brought to the Joint Operations Center in 13 November and the Colombo Law Faculty torture chamber and tortured.
+He was later brought to the Joint Operations Center on 13 November and the Colombo Law Faculty torture chamber and tortured.
 Finally, he was assassinated on 15 November 1989.